mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter1.md

 ![image](images/chapter1/opened-solution.png)

 Build and debug the solution.
-You shoudl see the MVC 5 template spin up in your browser.
+You should see the MVC 5 template spin up in your browser.

 ![image](images/chapter1/site.png)